 On 13th December 2022 the UK Financial Conduct Authority (“FCA”) published Discussion Paper 22/6: Future Disclosure Framework (“DP22/6”).
-The purpose of DP22/6 is to solicit opinions on the FCA’s ideas for creating a UK specific retail disclosure framework.
-In our first circular of the 2023, we summarise the key points of DP22/6 for the benefit of firms serving retail clients.
+The purpose of DP22/6 is to solicit opinions on the FCA’s ideas for creating a UK-specific retail disclosure framework.
+[While the formal discussion period has concluded, the ideas remain highly relevant as the FCA continues to shape future rules.]

 DP22/6 (and this article) will be of interest to: